-Quasielastic neutron spectroscopy will be used to examine the high temperature dynamics of the pyrazine ligand in the complex $Mn[N(CN)2]2$.pyrazine (manganese dicyanimide pyrazine).
-This experiment illustrates the important technique known as incoherent quasielastic neutron scattering.
+Time-of-flight neutron spectroscopy will be used to examine the high temperature dynamics of the pyrazine ligand in the complex $Mn[N(CN)2]2$.pyrazine (manganese dicyanimide pyrazine).
+This experiment illustrates the important technique known as quasielastic neutron scattering (QENS).
 We shall discuss all aspects of the experiment, from sample preparation and the choice of instrumental setup through to data treatment and interpretation of results.